Coyote Springs

 This site is currently being monitored by the NM-BLM and Lincoln Forest Rangers.

-If you find this spot please be respectful
+If you find this spot please be respectful.

 Coyote Springs, New Mexico